FBoucher/Not-a-Dog-Workshop/Part3-Build-and-Deploy-The-Azure-Function.md

     dotnet add package Newtonsoft.Json

 If you look again at the file `HackDemo-Func.csproj`, you will see that the package is now referenced.

 Repeat the previous command for the package

     dotnet add package Microsoft.Azure.CognitiveServices.Vision.ComputerVision

 and

     dotnet add package Microsoft.Azure.WebJobs.Script.ExtensionsMetadataGenerator

 ## Add the code inside the Azure Function

-Let's replace all the code of the `DogDetector.cs` by the following.
+Let's replace all the code inside `DogDetector.cs` with the following.
 (The file is also available [here](snippets/DogDetector.cs))

 ```csharp